NYSCP Substance Use in Parents - North Yorkshire

 Drug and/or alcohol testing information should always be considered in the context in which tests were taken, and considering other information available from North Yorkshire Horizons regarding the progress with treatment and recovery goals for anyone using the service.

-At times there may be disagreements between professionals about decisions or actions required relating to a family.
+At times there may be different views between professionals about decisions or actions required relating to a family.
 The child’s safety and welfare must be of paramount consideration, and professional differences must not inhibit timely and clear decision making.

 The North Yorkshire Safeguarding Children Partnership’s Professional Resolutions Practice Guidance is available from: